sara-nl/clouddocs/UvA-20180131/partA.markdown

 >**NOTE:**
 >
->You may see a prompt asking you to change the default password for user adminubuntu.
-Please, do so by typing first the current password 'adminubuntu'.
+>Right after you reach the newly created VM via SSH for the first time, you may see a prompt asking you to change the default password for user adminubuntu.
+Please, do so by typing first the current password, which is the same as the username.
 You can then type the password you want.
-But note that this password is NOT
+When this password-changing process is finished (even successfully), you may be logged out of the VM.
+You will then have to submit the SSH command again, and then everything should work as expected: you are connected to a shell in the VM.

 You should now see a similar line in your terminal: `adminubuntu@ip-145...:~$`